NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 Here's a list of commonly used Git terms, that will help you understand the technical jargon mentioned in the next sections:
 * [Git terminology](https://www.javatpoint.com/git-terminology)

-# Video showing git workflow and commands (TBD)
-This short video tutorial walks you through how to create a repository and use basic Git commands:

-[Link to video tutorial]

 # Common basic commands:
 Below is a list of common commands for reference.
 We only list basic commands here.
 This is just to flag to you that these commands exist.